risonakamo/mp3-scan-v2/doc/tasks.md

 - [ ] performs moving
     - [ ] api to move the current item and move to the next item
     - [ ] either replace current next item or change to skip item. or have the next item able to skip as well?
+- [ ] reorganise server to use class for state management
 - [ ] progress meter functionality
 - [ ] when out of items, controls should all become disabled, and info zone should accordingly say something about everything being done. maybe keep around the progress indicators and change name to "ALL DONE"?
 - [ ] while opening item, disable and set text to "opening item..."